johnvanbreda/indicia-docs/introduction/faqs.rst

 ----------------------

 First, you need to have a Google account.
-Once you have that set up, go to `http://code.google.com/p/indicia/issues/list`_ and click the New Issue link near the top.
+Once you have that set up, go to `the Issues list <http://code.google.com/p/indicia/issues/list>`_ and click the **New Issue** link near the top.
 Please take care to fill in all the details you can about how to reproduce the bug.